PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Further Implementation Details

-The transformer is finetuned under the same setting: a base learning rate of $6\cdot 10^{-5}$ per 256 total batch size.
-Given that we use a total batch size of $100$ (50 per GPU using 2 GPUs in the 0.06M pixel training stage, and 5 per GPU using 4 GPUs and 5 steps for gradient accumulation in the 1M pixel training stage), the real learning rate is about $2.3\cdot 10^{-5}$.
-We use the Adam \cite{Adam14} optimizer with $\beta_1=0.9$ and $\beta_2=0.97$.
+We employ a coarse-to-fine training strategy: we first train with a resolution of $224\times 336$ and per-GPU batch size of 50 for 15,000 steps, taking 72 hours on 2 NVIDIA A6000 GPUs.
+Then, we fine-tune the model at resolution $832\times 1248$ using a per-GPU batch size of 5 with gradient accumulation of 5 steps for another 3,000 steps, taking 24 hours on 4 A6000 GPUs.
+The transformer is fine-tuned under the same setting: a base learning rate of $6\times 10^{-5}$ per 256 total batch size.
+Given that we use a total batch size of $100$ (50 per GPU using 2 GPUs in the 0.06M pixel training stage, and 5 per GPU using 4 GPUs and 5 steps for gradient accumulation in the 1M pixel training stage), the real learning rate is about $2.3\times 10^{-5}$.
+We use the Adam~\cite{Adam14} optimizer with $\beta_1=0.9$ and $\beta_2=0.97$.